Texas Rat Snake Care Sheet

 Texas rat snakes are long, slender snakes found in a wide variety of habitats throughout Texas, Louisiana, and Oklahoma.
 They’re amazingly active and adaptable, capable of climbing and swimming with ease in search of prey.
 Their attitude and appetite for domestic birds often puts them at odds with their human neighbors, but they pose no actual threat and are actually quite beneficial at keeping pest populations down in farming areas.
 In captivity, they make inquisitive and lively display animals.

 Texas rat snakes are still very common within their native range and can often be legally collected (check your local laws) but a captive bred and born individual is less likely to carry parasites and more likely to be adjusted for life in captivity.
+With proper snake habitat products and attention to husbandry, these animals can thrive with a responsible keeper!
 Although they’re still not as commonly produced as their corn snake cousins, Texas rats are becoming more popular with the introduction of morphs such as albino, leucistic, and scaleless.
-They can often be purchased through online classifieds.
+They can often be purchased through online reptile shops and classifieds.

 Texas Rat Snake Size